mohitagarwal11/calculator-app/README.md

-# Calculator App

-A small calculator built with HTML, CSS and JavaScript.
+A simple calculator built using HTML, CSS and JavaScript.
-I made this as one of my mini-apps for my main web portfolio project.
+Made this as one of my mini web apps while working on my portfolio, while keeping the design clean and straightforward.
-It handles basic arithmetic and is simple, fast and easy to use.
+Handles basic arithmetic and is easy to run in any browser.

-# How to Run
-Open index.html in any browser.

-:)
+Thanks for checking out the project.